derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200-VBox.md

   ![](images/200/57.2.png)

 - Now follow the same process of removing the comment character **#**, and fill in the OCI Compartment ID on **line 3**.
-Paste the value that you saved to a text file after creating the kubernetes **compartment** in the OCI Console.
+Paste the value that you saved to a text file after locating or creating the Demo **compartment** in the OCI Console.
 If you have lost it, you can retrieve it from the OCI Console compartment list (refer to **STEP 2**).

   ```
   compartment_ocid = "Compartment OCID"